imkailey/JRNL/live.md

 - big music critic
 - Written lots of books on different artists
 - Picky in general
-- Didn’t mention live aid comments, but sounds like him
+- Didn’t mention Live Aid comments, but sounds like him
-- very critical of the people at live aid before and after it happened
+- very critical of the people at Live Aid before and after it happened

 https://en.m.wikipedia.org/wiki/Dave_Marsh

 ---

-## live aid Wiki

-### Fund use in Ethiopia
-- Geldof deliberately ignored warnings from **Médecins Sans Frontières**
-  - about the role of the Ethiopian Government under Derg leader **Mengistu Haile Mariam** in causing the famine and that by working with Mengistu directly
-- funds from live aid were siphoned off to buy arms from the soviet union
-  - this exacerbated existing issues
-- Geldof ignored them and the **Spin** article, thinking he could still do good in the area on his own
-- wasnt an issue with Band Aid, but was with Live Aid
+## Solomonic dynasty
+- aka the House of Solomon
+- was a dynasty of the Ethiopian Empire
+- formed in the thirteenth century
+- Its members claim lineal descent from the biblical King Solomon and the Queen of Sheba
+- Tradition asserts that the queen gave birth to Menelik I after her biblically described visit to Solomon in Jerusalem
+- 1270: Zagwe dynasty was overthrown by Yekuno Amlak
+  - claimed descent from Solomon and founded the Solomonic era of Ethiopia
+- The dynasty lasted until 1974
+  - ended by a coup d'état and the deposition of **Haile Selassie**
+    - a Solomonic prince through his grandmother
+- potentially still living members
+  - were freed by 1990
+  - could try to find living members and try to get their perspective
+- the royal line not necessarily super clear
+  - looks like people were more distantly related

 ## Derg Wiki
 - ruled Ethiopia and present-day Eritrea